Data protection statement

 1) Information on the collection of personal data and contact details of the controller.

 1.1 We are pleased that you are visiting our website and thank you for your interest.
 In the following, we inform you about the handling of your personal data when using our website.
 Personal data in this context are all data with which you can be personally identified.

-1.2 The controller in charge of data processing on this website, within the meaning of the General Data Protection Regulation (GDPR), is Artqey – Darwish/Richter GbR, Stiftsplatz 5, 76829 Landau in der Pfalz, Deutschland, Tel.: 015754635487, E-Mail: firstname.lastname@example.org.
-The controller in charge of the processing of personal data is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.
+1.2 The controller of data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is Vertique – Darwish/Richter GbR, Stiftsplatz 5, 76829 Landau in der Pfalz, Germany, Tel: 015754635487, e-mail: firstname.lastname@example.org.
+The controller of personal data is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.

-When using our website for information only, i.e. if you do not register or otherwise provide us with information, we only collect data that your browser transmits to our server (so-called „server log files“).
-When you visit our website, we collect the following data that is technically necessary for us to display the website to you:
+During the mere informational use of our website, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (so-called „server log files“).
+When you visit our website, we collect the following data, which is technically necessary for us to be able to display the website to you:

 – Our visited website